stfc/docker-and-gh-actions-for-ml/docs/5-continuous-deployment.md

 To do this, let's create another merge request, this time from dev to master:

-TODO
 ![dev to master MR](/images/continuous-deployment/dev-to-master-mr.png)

 Once that's created, make sure the CI tests pass and then merge it in!

+!!! warning
+    Make sure that you've got the "Delete source branch" unticked in the merge request on GitLab!
+You don't want the merge to get rid of our dev branch.

+### Creating releases

 Once that's done, all we need to do is create our new version tag on master and push it up and that'll trigger our prod deployment.
 Note that as we're adding a new non-breaking feature, this would correspond to a minor version update.

-Assuming you were previously still on `v1.0.0` as per [Section 1](/1-setting-up-git-flow/):
+There are two ways to do this.
+There's the good ol' fashioned command-line way and the fancy GitLab UI way.

+#### The good ol' fashioned command-line way

 ```bash
 $ git checkout master